What Is a Specialization?

 The English major specializations offer a way for undergraduates in the English Department to optionally focus their elective coursework towards a specialized field of literary study.
 Four courses are required to complete a specialization, typically taken as part of the student's normal English upper division elective course load, although some specializations allow the use of a limited number of out-of-Department courses.

-There are seven official specializations.
+There are eight official specializations.
 Students may also propose an independent specialization if they feel that their coursework possesses a focus not represented by any of the official Department specializations.

 - To view the lists of courses that apply to each specialization, updated yearly, click "Specialization Course Lists" under the menu on the left.